Homotopy theory with bornological coarse spaces: Coarse K -homology

-Surjectivity on $K_1$ is analogous as on $K_0$.
-But injectivity on $K_1$ needs a different argument.
+This is different from the above cases since the relation defining $K_1$ is not algebraic.
 A unitary represents the trivial element in $K$-theory if it can be connected by a path with the identity.
-The problem is that the product of an infinite family paths is not necessarily continuous.
-This is true only if the family equi-continuous.
-If the diameters (measured in the induced path metric) of the identity components of the unitary groups $U(A_{i})$ of the $C^*$-algebras $A_i$ are uniformly bounded, then for every family of unitaries $(u_{i})_{i\in I}$ with $u_{i}\in U(A_{i})$ in the path-connected component of the identity for every $i\in I$ we can choose an equi-continuous family of paths which shows that $\prod_{i\in I} u_{i}$ is in the path-connected component of the identity of $U(\prod_{i\in I}A_{i})$.
+The problem is that the product of an infinite family of paths is not necessarily continuous.
+This is true only if the family is equi-continuous.

-By Ringrose \cite[Prop.~2.9]{ringrose} the diameter of the unitary group is equal to the so-called exponential length of the $C^\ast$-algebra.
-By the argument of Phillips used in the proof of the result \cite[Cor.~5]{phillips_approx} we conclude that the exponential length of any stable $C^*$-algebra is at most $2\pi$ (which by \cite[Cor.~2.7]{ringrose} implies that the exponential rank of any stable $C^*$-algebra is at most $2+\varepsilon$; a result also proved by Phillips \cite[Thm.~3.8]{phillips_howmany}). \end{proof}

-\begin{rem} We don not know whether $K\cX$ is strongly additive on the whole category $\BC$.
-The problem with the direct approach (i.e., using $K\cX \stackrel{\mathrm{def}}= K \circ A^f \circ \bC^\ast$) is that though the analog of \eqref{sdfjwef23rfew} holds for $\bC^*$, the functor $A^f$ is not compatible with infinite products.
-Using that by Prop.~\ref{prop:dfs78934} we have $K\cX \simeq K \circ A \circ \bC^\ast$ does not help either since $A$ is also not compatible with infinite products.

-The quasi-local case $K\cX_{ql}$ also eludes us since here we do not even have {the isomorphism} \eqref{sdfjwef23rfew}.
-The slightly different notion of quasi-locality from Remark~\ref{rem:sf834} surprisingly does satisfy \eqref{sdfjwef23rfew}, but the problem with this different version is that for it we could not manage to show $u$-continuity of the resulting version of $K\cX_{ql}$.
-Note that both versions of quasi-locality coincide on spaces whose coarse structure is generated by a single entourage, but even if this is true for all $X_i$, it will in general not be true anymore for $\bigsqcup_{i\in I}^{free} X_{i}$.
-The exception to this is if each $X_i$ has a maximal extourage, e.g., if each $X_i$ is discrete, and we will discuss this further below. \hB \end{rem}